 How to use Siri on your AirPods, third-party headsets, or a vehicle

 If you wear AirPods, you can activate Siri by double-tapping the outside of your earbuds.
-If it doesn't respond, you need to check the settings.
-To do this, go to your iPhone's settings and open the "Bluetooth" section.
-Now select your AirPods by clicking on the blue "i".
+If it doesn't respond, you need to check your settings.
+To do this, go to your iPhone's Settings and open the "Bluetooth" section.
+Now select your AirPods by clicking the blue "i."
 Here you can configure the use of Siri.
-The second generation of AirPods supports the "Hey Siri" function - but the use of Siri must be activated in the lock screen on your iPhone, see "How to use Siri on your iPhone, iPad or iPod touch".
-With third-party headphones, you activate Siri using the home or power button on your iPhone - depending on the model.
-Apple's wired EarPods allow you to wake up Siri by long-pressing the button between the volume down/volume up field.
-In a vehicle with CarPlay or Siri Eyes Free support, you can press the voice control button and give your command, e.g. “Navigate me to the nearest Apple Store!”
-Alternatively, you can also use the “Hey Siri” function.
+The second generation of AirPods support the "Hey Siri" function – however, the use of Siri must be enabled on your iPhone's lock screen.
+See "How to use Siri on your iPhone, iPad, or iPod touch."
+With third-party headphones, you activate Siri using the Home or Power button on your iPhone – depending on the model.
+Apple's wired EarPods allow you to wake up Siri by long-pressing the button between the volume down/up field.
+In a vehicle with CarPlay or Siri Eyes Free support, you can press the voice control button and say your command, e.g., "Navigate me to the nearest Apple Store!"
+Alternatively, you can also use the "Hey Siri" function.

 How to personalize Siri

-Siri doesn't just help you find a song, open apps, or search for terms on the web.
-The voice assistant can do a lot more.
-That's why there's the "Shortcuts" app, a separate Apple application for iPhone and iPad to make Siri even easier and more effective.
-The application contains a library from which you can select different shortcuts.
+Siri doesn't just help you find a song, open apps, or search the web for terms.
+The voice assistant can do so much more.
+That's why there's the Shortcuts app, a separate Apple application for iPhone and iPad to make Siri even easier and more effective.
+The application contains a library from which you can choose different shortcuts.
 If you want to create your own shortcuts, you can of course do that too.
 To do this, create a new workflow and add an action.
-Then all you have to do is select a word that best describes the shortcut, e.g. "Set the timer for three minutes!"
-You can add the word "toothbrush timer".
-If you want to activate the command in the future, all you have to do is say "Hey Siri toothbrush timer" and the voice assistant will set a timer for three minutes.
+Then all you have to do is choose a word that best describes the shortcut, e.g. "Set the timer for three minutes!"
+You can add the word "toothbrush timer."
+If you want to activate the command in the future, all you have to do is say "Hey Siri, toothbrush timer," and the voice assistant will set a timer for three minutes.
 The areas in which you can create your own shortcuts range from “Working with scripts” to “Photos and videos” to “Calendar”, “Contacts”, “Location”, “Text” and “Web”.

-The app also has a gallery with over 100 pre-defined shortcuts that you can use or modify.
-If you use SmartHome technology, you can also control your home using Siri.
-Do you have a thermostat that is linked to the Home app?
-Then you just need to give the command: "Hey Siri, set thermostat XY to 20°C" and it will be set to 20°C. Since Siri requires an active internet connection, whether WiFi or mobile network is irrelevant, this will also drain your iDevice's battery more quickly.
+The app also has a gallery of over 100 predefined shortcuts that you can use or modify.
+Those who use SmartHome technology can also control their home via Siri.
+Do you have a thermostat paired with the Home app?
+Then all you need to do is say, "Hey Siri, set thermostat XY to 20°C," and it will automatically set to 20°C. Since Siri requires an active internet connection—whether Wi-Fi or cellular—it also drains your iDevice's battery faster.
 How to fix iPhone battery life problems.
 Of course, like many things in life, using Siri has to be learned.
 By using Apple's voice assistant, you can simplify your life in some areas.
 Try it today or take a look at the different sessions in the Apple Store app.
 At these events, trained Apple employees will explain your Apple product and all its functions to you - completely free of charge.